Whistleblower Litigation

 Helping Whistleblowers Expose Fraud

 In theory, the decision to blow the whistle on a fraudulent practice should be an easy one.
 In reality, however, we understand that the decision requires extensive analysis and weighing of factors to evaluate whether the risk is worth the reward.
 The attorneys at Robbins LLP understand the considerations you will face.
-We will help you navigate the decision-making process and be by your side throughout the duration of the case.
+We will help you navigate the decision-making process and be by your side throughout the case.

 What Is The False Claims Act?

 The FCA makes it a crime for any person or organization to knowingly submit a false claim to the government and imposes civil penalties for each false claim made.
-The FCA allows individuals with firsthand knowledge of such false claims, known as relators, to file a lawsuit for violations of the FCA on behalf of the government.
-This is called a qui tam action.
+A false claim includes schemes that result in a loss of money to the federal government.

 • Inflating the price of a product